Rich2/openstrat/README.md

 * Project-Pane => Options -> "Flatten packages"
 ## The Code currently has 5 modules:

-1. Macros.
-This is only a separate module at the moment because of the macros.
+**1. Macros.** This is only a separate module at the moment because of the macros.
 Just a couple of simple macros so as I can track down the source location of my debug printlns.

-2. Graphic.
+**2. Graphic.**
    - **ostrat** The root package.
 All other packages depend on this.
      * 32 bit Int based Colours.
      * A persistence framework.
 Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.